 Today’s corporate leaders in internal communications looking to elevate their profiles are already holding the keys to their executive future . . . all by directly linking their employee engagement with business results.
 Beyond clicks and readership, connecting internal communications to outcomes positions the function to have a C-suite seat at the table.

 Surveys can tell you if employees are engaged, satisfied and care whether management has done something since the last employee survey.
 If internal communication leaders take their surveys one step further, they can also predict how much internal communications drive business and save money.

-Daggerwing Group, in partnership with Ketchum Research and Analytics (KGRA), has developed an approach that measures standard factors such as moral and job satisfaction, while demonstrating predictive causality between different levers of communications (messages, channels, messengers) and their effect on employee engagement.
+Daggerwing Group, in partnership with global research firm KGRA (Ketchum Global Research and Analytics), has developed an approach that measures standard factors such as morale and job satisfaction, while demonstrating predictive causality between different levers of communications (messages, channels, messengers) and their effect on employee engagement.

 Yes, you can predict how much internal communications can drive business forward.

 A top four accounting firm wanted to test whether or not internal efforts to keep employees engaged and happy actually drove business success.
 Not only was the answer “yes,” but it was possible to also predict how much internal communications were driving the business forward.
 At the end of our engagement, the CCO was “surprised that there was a way to measure causality for employee engagement.”
 The CCO said he was familiar with measuring causality with consumer and political communications, but had never seen it used internally.
 He was also surprised that the actual number of employee responses needed was not intrusive at all.

 Finding the needle in the internal communications haystack.